Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Broncholitin is a combination drug that contains several active ingredients:
+Bronholitin is a combination drug that contains several active ingredients:

-- Ephedrine hydrochloride: Ephedrine is a sympathomimetic amino substance that acts as an adrenergic agonist.
+- Ephedrine hydrochloride: Ephedrine is a sympathomimetic amine substance that acts as an adrenergic agonist.
 It stimulates adrenergic receptors, which leads to dilation of the bronchial tubes and an increase in the volume of air entering the lungs.
 This component may also have a mucolytic effect and promote expectoration of mucus.

-Broncholitin is commonly used for the symptomatic treatment of respiratory diseases such as bronchitis, obstructive pulmonary disease (OPD), asthma and others.
-It helps relieve cough, difficulty breathing and other symptoms associated with respiratory diseases.
+Broncholitin is commonly used for the symptomatic treatment of respiratory diseases such as bronchitis, obstructive pulmonary disease (OPD), asthma, and others.
+It helps relieve cough, difficulty breathing, and other symptoms associated with respiratory diseases.

-Indications Broncholitina
+Indications Broncholitin

 - Tracheobronchitis: Inflammation of the trachea and bronchial tubes, often accompanied by cough, sore throat and other symptoms.